01Assess Your Talents

 - Can I make a sufficient income from that?

-Suppose that you, being a creative person, are able to make beautiful quilts.
+For instance, suppose that you, being a creative person, are able to make beautiful quilts.
 However, because of the time involved, you're only able to make two quilts per month.
 You discover that people are willing to pay $200 for each quilt you produce.
 The math says that you would have, therefore, an income of $400 per month.
 (Actually less, as there will be expenses related to quilt production, such as cloth and thread, to deduct from this amount.)

 But many people put themselves in a very similar position by starting home-based businesses without considering the profit angle.
 Business is about profit, and without sufficient profit, you'll never have enough income to even pay the bills, let alone generate wealth.
 (For more on creating a business that actually produces income, see Change Your Business Model and Watch Your Profits Soar!)